davechurchill/COMP4303_Project/2023-04-21 - Final Project/starcraft/README.md

 - This won't always happen in every game, but you must show your bot successfully expand at least once in the video
 - I would like you to try to calcualte the location for an expansion on your own, however you can use existing libraries like [StarDraft](https://github.com/davechurchill/stardraft) for inspiration.
 Your calculated location does not need to be pixel perfect

-## Directory Structure
+# Starcraft Code Structure

+- The above checklist should be updated as features are completed, so I can see them with the final submission
+- All instructions should be removed from this file for the final submission with only the checklist remaining
-This folder should the following 3 directories:
+- This folder should the following 3 directories:

 ```
 bin/